GeorgeLiu59/BeliefGraphBSE/README.md

    ```bash
    python BSE.py
    ```
-   This runs a default market session with various trading agents.
+   This runs a default market session with various trading agents including the new LLM traders.

 2. **Custom Parameters:**
    ```bash